EducationShinyAppTeam/Style_Guide/README.md

       - There is no need to use boldface or colons with the section headings when you properly use Heading tags.

-2. A Pre-requisites Tab
+2. A Prerequisites Tab
-      - If your App needs to ensure that the user has the base understandings necessary to interact with your App, you’ll need to create a pre-requisites Tab.
+      - If your App needs to ensure that the user has the base understandings necessary to interact with your App, you’ll need to create a prerequisites Tab.
 Otherwise, skip this Tab.

       - The icon for this Tab must be "book".